sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/iap-release/01-iap-release-overview.md

 - Owner escalation management of review campaigns
 - New "Reviewer" resource owner type in addition to "Business Owner" and "Technical Owner" to facilitate reviewer identification

-- PAM Booster is now embedded by default in IAP including the CyberArk Safes User Access Review
+PAM Booster is now embedded by default in IAP including the CyberArk Safes User Access Review.

-- Consideration of new license levels Observability, Governance, Compliance
+Consideration of new license levels Observability, Governance, Compliance.

-- Multiple bugfixes (see release note)
+Multiple bugfixes (see release note).

 ### Version 1.8